-Classes will be held one evening a week for approximately 2 hours.
-We are hoping to start on either March 1st or 2nd.
-Applications may be obtained and submitted to your local participating police department or their website.
+Classes will be held one evening a week for approximately 2.5 hours.
+Classes begin September 20th.
+Applications may be obtained and submitted to your local participating police department of follow this link:

 The Citizens Police Academy will be a twelve-week course that citizens can attend for learning about their local police departments and the criminal justice system.
-The meetings will be held at various participating police departments and will cover topics in areas of patrol functions, S.W.A.T., firearms, Crime scene investigations, K-9 patrol, accident reconstruction, criminal investigations, the court system, communications and detention.
+The meetings will be held at various participating police departments and will cover topics in areas of patrol functions, S.W.A.T., firearms, crime scene investigations, K-9 patrol, accident reconstruction, criminal investigations, the court system, communications and detention.

 There will also be guest speakers from the Campbell County Attorney’s Office, Commonwealth Attorney’s Office, Campbell County Coroner’s Office, Campbell County Detention Center, and the Campbell County Consolidated Dispatch Center.
 Campbell County residents are invited to submit an application to be considered for the Citizens Academy.